 - 1 tablespoon vanilla extract

-- Optional coatings: chocolate sprinkles, Dutch-processed cocoa, espresso powder and cocoa nibs
+- Optional coatings: Chocolate sprinkles, Dutch-processed cocoa, espresso powder and cacao nibs

-- 1. In a microwave-safe bowl, melt chocolate chips with milk; stir until smooth.
+- 1. In a microwave, melt chocolate chips and milk; stir until smooth.
 Stir in vanilla.
 Refrigerate, covered, 2 hours or until firm enough to roll.

 1 truffle: 77 calories, 4g fat (2g saturated fat), 3mg cholesterol, 12mg sodium, 11g carbohydrate (10g sugars, 1g fiber), 1g protein.